Two-Factor Authentication (2FA)

 Two-factor authentication (2FA) is a step toward better security.
 It goes beyond using only a regular password when you log in — that's single-factor authentication.
 We built our own secure 2FA login protection that works for every version of Basecamp.

-Enable two-factor authentication to secure your account by heading to your avatar, clicking on
+Enable two-factor authentication to secure your account by heading to your avatar, then clicking the "Profile, password, 2FA" option:

 On the next page, click